thingplus/thingplus.github.io/_posts/en/posts/open-hardware/2015-08-10-en_opensoruce_gateway_user_guide.md

 published: true
 permalink: /en/open-hardware/opensource-gateway-user-guide.html
 ---
-_This guide will be explained how to regist gateway with other sensors, not grove sensors_
+_This guide will be explained how to register gateway with other sensors, not grove sensors_

 <br/>

 ---

-#### 1. Regist Gateway
+#### 1. Register Gateway

 <br/>
 1) Click the `Settings`button and `Gateway Management`